 Imagine back in 2010 job titles such as Big Data engineer and Machine Learning biologist did not exist.
 Now let’s imagine the job titles in 2030!
 According to a study by Dell, leading STEM professionals believe that 85% of the jobs that will exist in 2030 have not been invented yet, and almost all these jobs will be in STEM.
 Imagine working as a nurse for robots in 2030! (source: Dell Technologies)

 With all this growth in STEM, we have to teach the next generation the skills needed to satisfy this expansion!
-Here’s some statistics about STEM education.
+Here are some amazing statistics about STEM education.

 11. Early STEM education stats

 Despite its importance, STEM is not emphasized in early education.
+Only 5.8% of students in 35 states are enrolled in foundational CS courses.
 Only 17% of K-3 classrooms study science “all or most days of the week.”
 This number increases to 35% for grades 4-6, but this number is still low.
-Only 26% of elementary schools and 38% of middle schools offer computer science classes. (source: National Survey of Science and Math Education)
+Only 26% of elementary schools and 38% of middle schools offer computer science classes. (source: Code.org, National Survey of Science and Math Education)

 12. Coding is as important as any subject